-PART B: MINIMUM CRITERIA EXCEPTIONS
+Item 1 to be completed by the Project Manager.
+YES NO 1.
+Is the proposed project listed as a type and class of activity allowed under the Minimum Criteria Rule in which environmental documentation is not required?
+PAR RT B: MINIMUM CRITERIA EXCEPTIONS Item s 2 - 4 to be completed by the Project Manager.
 YES NO 2.
 Could the proposed activity cause significant changes in land use concentrations that would be expected to create adverse air quality impacts?
-3. Will the proposed activity have secondary impacts or cumulative impacts that may result in a significant adverse impact to human health or the environment?
+3. Will the proposed activity have secondary impacts or cumulative impacts that may result in a significant adverse impact_to human health or the environment?
 4. Is the proposed activity of such an unusual nature or does the proposed activity have such widespread implications, that an uncommon concern for its environmental effects has been expressed to the Department?
+Item 5-8 to be completed by Division Environmental Officer.
 5. Does the proposed activity have a significant adverse effect on wetlands; surface waters such as rivers, streams, and estuaries; parklands; prime or unique agricultural lands; or areas of recognized scenic, recreational, archaeological, or historical value?
 6. Will the proposed activity endanger the existence of a species on the Department of Interior's threatened and endangered species list?
 7. Could the proposed activity cause significant changes in land use concentrations that would be expected to create adverse water quality or ground water impacts?

 8. Is the proposed activity expected to have a significant adverse effect on long-term recreational benefits or shellfish, finfish, wildlife, or their natural habitats?
-PART C: COMPLIANCE WITH STATE AND FEDERAL REGULATIONS 9.
+PAR TT C: COMPLIANCE WITH STATE AND FEDERAL REGULA ATIONS Item s 9- 12 to be completed by Division Environmental Officer.
+YES NO 9.
 Is a federally protected threatened or endangered species, or its habitat, likely to be impacted by the proposed action?
-YES NO 10.
-Does the action require the placement of temporary or permanent fill in waters of the United States?
+10. Does the action require the placement of temporary or permanent fill in waters of the United States?
 11. Does the project require the placement of a significant amount of fill in high quality or relatively rare wetland ecosystems, such as mountain bogs or pine savannahs?
-12. Is the proposed action located in an Area of Environmental Concern, as defined in the Coastal Area Management Act?
+12. Is the proposed action located in an Area of Environmental Concern, as defined in the coastal Area Management Act?
+Item s 13 - 15 to be completed by the Project Manager.
 13. Does the project require stream relocation or channel changes?
-Cultural Resources 14.
+Cult ural Resources 14.
 Will the project have an "effect" on a property or site listed on the National Register of Historic Places?

-15. Will the proposed action require acquisition of additional right of way from publicly \boxtimes owned parkland or recreational areas?
+15. Will the proposed action require acquisition of additional right of way from publicly owned parkland or recreational areas?

-Response to Question #9:
+Response to Question #9